Laws regarding rape: England and Wales

 Rape was formerly a common law offence, with a statutory penalty first given by the Offences against the Person Act 1861, and given a statutory definition by the Sexual Offences (Amendment) Act 1976.
-This has itself been superceded by the Sexual Offences Act 2003.
+This has itself been superseded by the Sexual Offences Act 2003.
 Rape is currently defined, in section 1 of that act, as follows:

 It follows that it is not possible for a person who does not have a penis to commit rape.
 (By general rules of statutory interpretation "words importing the masculine gender include the feminine," so the use of the male pronoun does not preclude a person who is legally recognized as female being convicted of rape.)
 Section 2 of that act defines assault by penetration:

 Both are indictable offences carrying a maximum sentence of life imprisonment.

 Rape by a woman (where it does not involve penetration of the victim) falls under the more general section 4, Causing a person to engage in sexual activity without consent, and/or section 3, Sexual assault (sexual touching without consent), both either way offences with a maximum sentence of 10 years' imprisonment.

 Other sections create parallel offences where the victim is under 16 years of age; in these cases, consent is irrelevant.